yongxinlyu/yongxinlyu.github.io/_projects/2D_material.md

 Shortly after finishing my MPhil, I was invited to join a collaborative project studying the **growth mechanism of black phosphorus**.
 This project pushed me outside my comfort zone and introduced me to **classical molecular dynamics** — a completely different simulation toolbox.

 My role was to model the atomic-level growth process and reveal why certain conditions lead to stable, large-area black phosphorus sheets.
-These simulations helped interpret the experimental observations and ultimately contributed to a breakthrough: the **first successful centimeter-scale growth of black phosphorus**, published in *Nature Materials*.
+These simulations helped interpret the experimental observations and ultimately contributed to a breakthrough: the **first successful centimeter-scale growth of black phosphorus**, published in [Nature Materials](https://doi.org/10.1038/s41563-021-01001-7).

-### **Collaborations Across the 2D Materials World**
+### **Collaborations across the 2D materials world**

 Beyond these main projects, I was fortunate to collaborate with colleagues on a diverse set of 2D systems — **MXenes, TMDs, layered perovskite-related materials**, and more.
 Each project taught me how to adapt to new materials, work with different collaborators, and use simulation as a bridge between theory and experiment.

-A particularly meaningful collaboration was working with Prof**.
-Ran Ding**, who at that time was a postdoc in our group.
-Together, we investigated **2D perovskites** and produced two publications in xx and xx.
+A particularly meaningful collaboration was working with Prof. Ran Ding, who at that time was a postdoc in our group.
+Together, we investigated **2D perovskites** and produced two publications in [Advanced Materials](https://doi.org/10.1002/adma.202101263) and [Materials Today Physics](https://doi.org/10.1016/j.mtphys.2022.100867).
 These collaborations planted the seed that eventually led me to the field of hybrid perovskites, and ultimately shaped my PhD journey.